 - Cold Grain Salads

 - Baked Burritos

 - Company Chili

 - Mujadareh (Arabic Lentil and Brown Rice Stew)

 - 12-Bean Soup

-This article includes information from the article, Putting the Polish on Those Humble Beans at the Weston A. Price Foundation website, as well as information from the book, Nourishing Traditions by Sally Fallon Morell.
+This article includes information from the article, Putting the Polish on Those Humble Beans from the Weston A. Price Foundation, as well as information from the book, Nourishing Traditions by Sally Fallon Morell.

 This post may contain affiliate links.
 Thank you for supporting GNOWFGLINS with your purchases.